Skip navigation

 The goal of treatment is to control or reverse the cause of the symptoms.
 Treatment depends on the condition causing delirium.
 The person may need to stay in the hospital for a short time.

-Stopping or changing medicines that worsen confusion, or that are not necessary, may improve mental function.
+Stopping or changing medicines that may worsen confusion, or that are no longer needed, may improve mental function.

 Disorders that contribute to confusion should be treated.
 These may include: